Shutirtho/ReverseProxy/README.md

 # ReverseProxyServer App

-This application was built and packaged using Mac OS X El Captain version 10.11.6 and Docker for Mac.
+This application was built and packaged using Mac OS X El Captain version 10.11.6 and Docker for Mac - Docker version 17.09.0-ce, build afdb6d4.<br />
 This app assumes that you have Docker running in your system.

 To run this reverse proxy server application: <br />